csci338/fall2023/pages/_assignments/lab06.md

 ```

 After adding this code, refresh your browser.
 You should see that a new task has been created.
 Refresh your browser again.
 You should see another new task (with the same name and description).
+* Each time you refresh your browser, a new task is created, because the `createTask()` always runs once (when the page first loads).
+* This is obviously not how we ultimately want the program to function, but it's a start!

-Please study the code above carefully.
-Note that unlike with a GET request, a POST request typically has a payload -- stored in a data field called `body`.
-Also note that the header of the request specifies the data format that's being sent (in this case, we're sending JSON over the network).
+Please study the code above carefully:
+* Note that unlike with a GET request, a POST request typically has a payload -- stored in a data field called `body`.
+* Also note that the header of the request specifies the data format that's being sent (in this case, we're sending JSON over the network).

 #### Creating a task when the user clicks the add button
-But how do you only create a new task when the user actually clicks a button (not on pageload)?
-Well, to do this, we need to add an event handler to our form, and override the default action that the browser takes when a form gets submitted.
+Hopefully you're asking yourself: how do I only create a new task when I actually click the "Add" button (versus when the page loads)?
+Well, to do this, we need to add an **event handler** to our form, and override the default action that the browser takes when a form gets submitted.

 ##### HTML Edit
 Please add an event handler to the form tag of `index.html`.
 The event handler tells your browser that when the user submits the form, it should invoke the `createTask` function: